-The overarching theme of our 2022 campaign is ‘United by Hope’.
+The overarching theme of our 2023 campaign is ‘United by Hope’.
 The campaign encompasses what many of us feel and the expectations of our patients looking for their life-saving match.
-The 2022 theme, we believe, encapsulates the core values of our organisation.
-After two tough years United by Hope speaks to our partnership as well as the partnership with our community of patients, donors and supporters.
+The 2023 theme, we believe, encapsulates the core values of our organisation.

 The campaign is a national integrated marketing and awareness campaign across a number of channels including traditional, online, social media, outdoor advertising, donor drives and events.

 Buy a TOPE and support our cause.
-Retailing at Pick n Pay stores nationwide and selected independent (ICPA) pharmacies, the design is inspired by people taking action to bring hope to patients in need of a stem cell transplant and goes on sale in August.
+Retailing at Pick n Pay stores nationwide the design is inspired by people taking action to bring hope to patients in need of a stem cell transplant and goes on sale in August.

 A Tube of Hope (TOPE) is an affordable, multipurpose article of clothing and can be worn as a headband, mask, scarf, cap or arm-band.
 Being broadly versatile, it may be used in a wide variety of sports or outdoor activities and will be available in six eye-catching colours.
 The TOPE offers practical functionality for the entire family and also gives wearers the opportunity to show their support for this important cause.